ysig/GraKeL/dev/_sources/user_manual/longer_introduction.rst.txt

 After this long introduction of what the :code:`Graph` Object is, the way this can interest the user is by utilizing as input for :code:`GraphKernel`.
 Because this Object will act as a mutable-object, any necessary format conversion inside a dataset will happen only ones and the user can execute multiple kernels on a single dataset with repeating conversions again and again.
-An important thing to mention here is that a kernel Object **should not** cause information loss concerning a the :code:`Graph` data Object give as input.
+An important thing to mention here is that a kernel Object **should not** cause information loss concerning a the :code:`Graph` data Object given as input.

 Now let's demonstrate the simple water example on a Shortest-Path kernel, using :code:`Graph` type objects.
 First initialize those objects: